csgaikwad/EasyRooms/README.md

 ## Description

-Airbnd is a clone of Airbnb with a twist - it focuses on providing "air bed and dinner" accommodations.
+EasyRooms is a clone of Airbnb with a twist - it focuses on providing "air bed and dinner" accommodations.
 Hosts can offer guests a cozy place to sleep and enjoy a home-cooked dinner.
 This project aims to replicate the core functionality and user experience of Airbnb while adding a unique dining experience for guests. 🍽️

 ## Features